 CUSTOMER ACCESS AND SUPPORT DIVISION (182.00): Customer facing single point of contact between OISM IT service providers and users for customer service and end-user device support.
 The focal point for reporting incidents and for making service requests.
 Offers an IT buying service, installation, imaging, hardware upgrades, technology migrations, and break/fix support for approved end-user client devices.
 Delivers on all aspects of application packaging, software distribution, patch management, and anti-virus protection for approved end-user client devices and applications, while ensuring client devices are compliant with DoC and NIST policies and regulations.
 Tracks emerging client technologies to ensure that new services are introduced to meet changing customer requirements.
 Manages all aspects of the telecommunications systems, infrastructure, and services in support of NIST programs.
 Tracks emerging telecommunications technologies to ensure that new services are introduced to meet changing customer requirements.
 Serves as a center of excellence to ensure service management best practices are leveraged.
 Tracks emerging Service Management technologies to continually evolve our service management practice.
 The business engagement practice plays a pivotal role in ensuring OISM understands key business requirements.
 Serves to elicit, analyze, specify, and validate the business needs of key stakeholders and customers.
 This includes validating that OISM project deliverables are met according to specifications.

-APPLICATION SYSTEMS DIVISION (183.00): Supports the full lifecycle of application systems developed or hosted by NIST for various computer platforms in conformance with the NIST software development lifecycle process; develops and supports mobile applications; develops and support MS SharePoint applications; implements appropriate data management, data warehouse and report generation infrastructure; supports the development of systems to collect and disseminate NIST corporate information via robust data warehouse and data mining technologies; maintains established application systems in support of critical NIST business operations; develops and maintains database systems; develops and deploys new applications based on Customer requirements and priorities.
+APPLICATION SYSTEMS DIVISION (183.00): Supports the full lifecycle of application systems developed or hosted by NIST for various computer platforms in conformance with the NIST software development lifecycle process.
+Develops and supports mobile applications, MS SharePoint applications, Service Now applications, LabVIEW applications, and database systems.
+Implements appropriate data management, data warehouse and report generation infrastructure.
+Supports the development of systems to collect and disseminate NIST corporate information via robust data warehouse and data mining technologies.
+Maintains established application systems in support of critical NIST business operations.
+Develops and deploys new custom applications based on customer requirements and priorities.

 INFRASTRUCTURE SYSTEMS DIVISION (184.00): Manages and supports NIST's enterprise on- and off-premise computing and data storage environments that underpin NIST's mission and business functions, including high performance scientific computing systems, COTS scientific software hosting, virtualized systems, and cloud-hosted infrastructure.
 Manages NIST's on-premise, centrally-managed computing facilities and disaster recovery services.
 Provides the OISM's log management system and monitors infrastructure performance and capacity to achieve optimal use of resources managed.
 Evaluates alternative approaches for satisfying customer needs and recommends solutions based on NIST priorities and resources.

 PLATFORM SYSTEMS DIVISION (188.00): Manages and provides IT platforms that directly support customer activities across all of NIST and hosts DOC-wide shared services.
-Supports collaboration platforms for both internal and external collaboration, including unified communications, productivity tools, video, document and workflow management, and digital signature.
-Provides network directory and domain systems, platform management tools facilitating rapid instantiation of application development and operation environments, web content management tools for internal and external web sites, and a virtual desktop infrastructure to enable access to key NIST resources from any device, any time, anywhere.
+Services supported include: data, email, and communication collaboration platforms for both internal and external collaboration; productivity tools; document and workflow management, and electronic signature.
+In addition, the Platform Services Division provides virtual desktops as a service to enable access to key NIST resources from any device, anytime, anywhere.